c-toolbox/C-Play/README.md

 - C-Play nodes can run on top of other applications.
 On the master, viewing your video or a layer on a secondary monitor is also simple and requires no extra decoding resources.

-- HTTP Web API, so you can integrate control into a custom system.
+- HTTP Web API, so you can integrate C-Play control into a custom system.

+- REST Commands (HTTP and WebSockets) to control other application, such as OBS Studio which C-Play then can receive content from.

 - Tested and used on Windows 10/11, in domes and other big arenas.